texus/TGUI/README.txt

 Tutorials
 ---------

-Tutorials can be found on the tutorial section on my site (http://tgui.weebly.com/tutorials-v06.html).
+Tutorials can be found on my site (http://tgui.eu/tutorials/v06/).
-You can also find richly commented example code there (http://tgui.weebly.com/tgui-v06-dev.html).
+You can also find example code there (http://tgui.eu/example-code/v06/).